-When John Deere PLUS-50® or ACEA E4 or E5 oil and the specified John Deere filter are used, the service interval for engine oil and filter changes may be increased by 50% or to every 375 hours.
+When John Deere PLUS-50® oil and the specified John Deere filter are used, the service interval for engine oil and filter changes may be increased by 50% or to every 375 hours.

-If other than PLUS-50® oil and the specified John Deere filter are used, change the engine oil and filter at the normal service interval of every 250 hours.
+If other than PLUS-50® oil and the specified John Deere filter are used, change the engine oil and filter at the normal service interval.

-PLUS-50 is a trademark of Deere & Company

-PLUS-50 is a trademark of Deere & Company.
-In Europe, oils meeting

-ACEA E4 or E5 standard can also be used.
+PLUS-50 is a trademark of Deere & Company PLUS-50 is a trademark of Deere & Company.
+In Europe, oils meeting ACEA E5 standard can also be used.